-With the two main cities of India — Delhi and Mumbai (Bombay) — to the east and west, and the great Himalayas to the north, traveling in Rajasthan is a journey into beautiful scenery and interesting historical architecture.
+With the two main cities of India — Delhi and Mumbai (Bombay) — to the east and west, and the great Himalayas to the north, Rajasthan is a journey into beautiful scenery and interesting historical architecture.

 Once there you can begin your exploration in the Pink City, an old market place in the center of town where you can visit the Sheesh Mahal (Lahore Fort or Hall of Mirrors).
 Afterward walk the streets and shop till your heart’s content.
 From trinkets to handmade shoes, clothing and jewelry, you’ll find it in t he Pink City of Jaipur.
 The territory is also known for its textiles and you can find beautiful handmade sheets, rugs and more.